Kotmin/CRUD_multiapp/README.md

 git clone git@github.com:Kotmin/CRUD_multiapp.git
 ```

-## We highly recoment do use for this purpose an virtual environment python
+## We highly recomend do use for this purpose an virtual environment python
 ### Python has two main virtual env managers: venv and conda.
 We'll focus at first one.
 ## To create simple venv